99robots/triberr-wordpress-plugin/readme.txt

 = If I make a change to a post, will Triberr import it again?

 Triberr will check to see if we already know about the post in our database.
 If so, we will not import it again.

 = Can I also import older posts into Triberr using this plugin?

 No, Triberr will only accept posts published within the last week.

-= If my post gets syndicated to other blogs, will I get the credit.

-Yes.
-Every reBlog results in the Author info pulled along with the content, so regardless of where your post is published you will be prominently featured as the Author.

 == Screenshots ==

+1. Settings Page for API Token

 == Changelog ==

-= 4.0.1 = 2015-11-15
+= 4.0.2 = 2015-11-15
-* ADDED: Banner and Icons
+* ADDED: Settings link on plugins page
+* UPDATED: Readme

 = 4.0.0 = 2015-11-15
 * IMPROVED: plugin performance reducing plugin load time contribution from 75% to under 1%